-- Cases must be sorted in the same order in both datasets. - If one or more key variables are used to match cases, the two datasets must be sorted by ascending order of the key variable(s). - Variable names in the second data file that duplicate variable names in the active dataset are excluded by default because Add Variables assumes that these variables contain duplicate information.
+- If you are not matching cases based on the values of key variables, file order determines how cases are matched. - If one or more key variables are used to match cases and you indicate that the files are already sorted, the two datasets must be sorted by ascending order of the key variable(s). - Variable names in the second data file that duplicate variable names in the active dataset are excluded by default because Add Variables assumes that these variables contain duplicate information.